 YOUR SPACE: Do you or your group want to perform in the Bentley Theater this fall?
 Submit an on-line application for one of this term's two YOUR SPACE production slots.
 For more information about the YOUR SPACE program and to submit an on-line application, click here.

 FALL SHOWCASE: Want to get involved in Theater this term?
 There will be plenty of on-stage and back-stage opportunities.
 Learn more about our fall productions from the faculty and student directors.
 Join us from 6:30 PM - 7:30 PM on Monday, September 22 in the Bentley Theater.

 If you are interested in working backstage for any of our productions, please contact Scott Silver, our Production Manager and Technical Director.

 Click HERE to see our Spring 2014 Shows.

-Theater is one of the oldest undergraduate activities at Dartmouth College.
-The production program is built on a tradition that dates back as far as 1779 and in 1928 it was solidly established with the College's appointment of a Director of Theater.
-The Department of Drama was formally established in 1967.
-In the spring of 2001, the department changed its name to the Department of Theater to better reflect the mission of the program at Dartmouth.
+Theater is one of the oldest undergraduate activities at Dartmouth.
+Our production program is built on a tradition dating back as far as 1779.
+The first Director of Theater was appointed by the College in 1928 and the Department of Drama was formally established in 1967.
+We changed our name to the Department of Theater in the spring of 2001 to better reflect our mission.